eeditiones/e-editiones-website/posts/tei-publisher-lib-3.md

 In the browser, open the `api.html` page.
 You get to this page by appending `api.html` to the root URL of your application.
 Login via the *Authorize* button using the database user and password configured for your application (to be entered in the `basicAuth` form).
 Scroll down to the *odd* section and find the POST request to `/api/odd`.
 The label next to it should say 'Recompile ODDs'.

-Uncollapse the panel and click *'Try it out'*, followed by *'Execute'*.
+Expand the panel and click *'Try it out'*, followed by *'Execute'*.
 This will recompile all ODDs registered with the application, which may take a while.

 For those on Linux or Mac preferring the command line: you can also achieve the same by using the following shell command with `curl`: